dsuh93/aA-survival/README.md

     - error: -5 points
     - hacker: -1 life

-Game difficulty will be incremented via number of items and speed at which they fall.
-Difficulty rises with each exam that the player catches.
+Difficulty rises with each exam the user catches via increasing number of items on the screen.

 # Functionality & MVP
 Users will be able to: